DataDog/nginx-datadog/proposal.md

     bool ConfigureTracerJSONInline() const = 0;
 };

-// A tracing library implementor must provide a definition for the `library`
+// A tracing library implementer must provide a definition for the `library`
 // function.
 extern const TracingLibrary& library();